“BOOP! The Musical” Review

 BOOP!
-The Musical is a vibrant, family-friendly show that reimagines the 1930s cartoon icon Betty Boop for a new generation.
+The Musical is a broad, family oriented production which retells the 1930s cartoon icon of Betty Boop updated to suit a new generation.

-Betty falls in love with Dwayne, a political speechwriter and jazz pianist, and the actor who plays Ainsley Melham.
+Betty falls in love with Dwayne, a political speechwriter and jazz pianist, played by Ainsley Melham.
 The romance provides the show with an earthy emotional plot.
 Grampy, tagging along with Betty to the real world, realizes her disappearance makes the world of cartoons unbalanced.
 In doing so, he rekindles his affair with Valentina, his forgotten love.
 Their subplot is tertiary to the narrative but adds charm and some sweet, loving moments with their song numbers.

 The music by David Foster, with lyrics by Susan Birkenhead, is suited to the tone of the show.
 Some of the songs are better than others, but the cast makes them work.
 Jasmine Amy Rogers thoroughly embodies Betty—voice, movement, and presence.
-She is the anchor of the whole production, and the supporting cast backs her with a strong performance throughout.
+She brings the entire production together and the additional cast supports her with an effective performance.

 Tickets are available now on Broadway.com, and the original cast recording drops in June—it’s well worth a listen!!